Updated: Dec 8, 2020

 - Trainee (H3): Valid for up to 18 months and cannot be extended.

-You can self sponsor your own work visa, for instance, if you're applying for an investor visa (find out about it here), or an extraordinary abilities visa, for those who've reached a high level of recognition in the sciences, arts, education, business, athletics, or any extraordinary recognized achievements in the motion picture and television fields, demonstrated by sustained national or international acclaim.
+You can self sponsor your own work visa, for instance, if you're applying for an investor visa (find out about it here), or an extraordinary abilities visa, for those who've reached a high level of recognition in the sciences, arts, education, business, athletics, or any outstanding recognized achievements in the motion picture and television fields, demonstrated by sustained national or international acclaim.

 Read more here.